John Spencer (rugby, born 1880): Rugby union career

 From the Melrose club, Spencer represented Wellington along with four of his brothers.
 He, along with his brothers, contributed significantly to the club's six Wellington club championship wins between 1896 and 1908.

 Spencer was only 17 when he first represented Wellington in 1898 and remains one of the youngest to ever have played for the union.
 Spencer played for Wellington against the 1903 New Zealand team before joining it for the tour of Australia.
 However Spencer injured himself aboard the ship and played in only two tour matches.

 Spencer missed most of the 1904 season as a result but returned in 1905 to play for Wellington against the departing Originals side.
 He then captained a combined Wellington-Wairarapa-Horowhenua selection to a 23–7 win over the touring Australian side and was made captain of the New Zealand side which played an official test against the tourists, despite the absence of the Originals squad.

 Spencer, along with his brother George, made the All Blacks' tour of Australia in 1907, playing in only three of the eight matches.
-In the first Test match he became the first New Zealander to win a test cap as a replacement when he came of the bench to replace an injured John Colman.
+In the first Test match he became the first New Zealander to win a test cap as a replacement when he came off the bench to replace an injured John Colman.